 If you accidently over-shoot your alkalinity mark and use too much baking soda, there are some simple things you can do such as:

 Since starting in the pool industry in 1999, I've always used sodium bicarbonate (baking soda) to raise total alkalinity and sodium carbonate (soda ash) to raise pH.
 The only the exception to this rule is if BOTH the total alkalinity and pH are low.
 Then of course, baking soda is my go-to product.

 Can you become a pro and take care of your pool?
 Yes and yes.
-Just by learning a few simple things, you'll be well on your way to maintaining your pool like a professional that's been cleaning pools for 20 years.
+Just by learning a few simple things, you'll be well on your way to maintaining your pool like a professional that's been cleaning pools for over 20 years.
+(Wink).